lumirlumir/npm-clang-format-node/website/docs/apis/clang-format-node.md

 > [!TIP]
 >
-> This package also supports JSDoc type hints with the following APIs, so you’ll see more detailed information directly in your code editor.
+> This package also supports JSDoc type hints with the following APIs, so you'll see more detailed information directly in your code editor.

 ## Installation